 Implementing a successful DevOps strategy is easy if you have a workforce that is capable of getting the best out of the code, tools, and infrastructure.
 And tools and services that can augment the efforts of the workforce.
-Generally, all of us, tend to keep all the development processes in-house to have total control over.
+Generally, all of us, tend to keep all the development processes in-house to have total control over them.
 However, sometimes, it is dependent on external factors.
-Most of the development pipelines are in some or the other way dependent on third-party resources and processes.
-And to get the best out of your DevOps, it is important to understand the role that these third party services play.
+Most of the development pipelines are in some or another other way dependent on third-party resources and processes.
+And to get the best out of your DevOps, it is important to understand the role that these third-party services play.

 Relating your DevOps with the external ecosystem